 Thesis Title: Using objective methods to understand the effects of near activities on myopia-genic visual environment factors

 Shashank arrived in Brisbane, in July 2023, ready to commence full-time higher degree research studies within QUT’s Optometry and Vision research discipline.
 Shashank’s research project will utilise novel objective measurement methods to investigate visual environment factors associated with myopia.
 This will provide new insights into the impact of the modern visual environment and visual tasks upon myopia, and potentially identify novel treatment methods and strategies for preventing myopia development.
-Shashank’s thesis is guided by principal supervisor, Professor Scott Read, and Associate Supervisors: Aspro.
-Stephen Vincent and Prof. Michael Collins.
+Shashank’s thesis is guided by Principal Supervisor, Professor Scott Read and Associate Supervisor, Professor Stephen Vincent.

 Azam Darvishi